lindsaynchan/hb_fellowship_final_project/README.md

 ![alt text](/static/userprofile.png)

 If a user goes to their individual profile, they can view the list of their favorited series.
-Also, the user can access streaming and cable listing information regarding all their favorite shows on their profile page as well.
+The user can access streaming and cable listing information regarding all their favorite shows on their profile page as well.

 ___